qmlbook/qmlbook/docs/start/start.rst

 Qt Quick Application
 --------------------

 There is an inherent conflict in modern software development.
 The user interface is moving much faster than our back-end services.
-In a traditional technology you develop the so called front-end at the same pace as the back-end.
-This results in conflicts when customers want to change the user interface during a project, or develop the idea of an user interface during the project.
+In a traditional technology, you develop the so-called front-end at the same pace as the back-end.
+This results in conflicts when customers want to change the user interface during a project, or develop the idea of a user interface during the project.
 Agile projects, require agile methods.

 Qt Quick provides a declarative environment where your user interface (the front-end) is declared like HTML and your back-end is in native C++ code.
 This allows you to get the best of both worlds.